codemagic-ci-cd/codemagic-docs/content/flutter-publishing/publishing-to-microsoft-store.md

 To version your `MSIX package` for Microsoft Store Submission with Codemagic, you can either set the value as a string, such as `1.0.0.0`, or use Codemagic's read-only environment variables (`$PROJECT_BUILD_NUMBER`, `$BUILD_NUMBER`) to automatically increment versions on every release.

 In order to do so, you can simply set the `Package version` field as `1.0.$BUILD_NUMBER.0`, for example, which will use the Codemagic build number for the given workflow to set the package version.
+Note that this is one of many possible approaches to versioning your application and is used only as an example.